-Surgery is the most common treatment for colon cancer.
-The type of surgery depends on the location and size of the tumor, and whether cancer has spread.
-Whenever possible, our surgeons use a minimally invasive surgical approach that results in less scarring, reduced pain and infection risk, shorter hospital stays and quicker recovery.
-As a result of our extensive training and expertise, we can perform surgeries that minimize the need for a permanent colostomy.
-Surgical procedures may include:
+While surgery is the most common treatment for colon cancer, the type of surgery you need depends on the location and size of the tumor, and whether cancer has spread.
+Whenever possible, our surgeons use a minimally invasive surgical approach that results in less scarring, reduced pain and infection risk, shorter hospital stays, and quicker recovery.

-- Partial colectomy or total abdominal colectomy.
 Removes the area of the colon where the cancer is, as well as surrounding tissue.
 If appropriate, lymph nodes may be removed to determine if cancer has spread.
-A total abdominal colectomy may be performed in patients with cancers that run in their families, multiple polyps, or a cancer recurrence.
+A total abdominal colectomy may be performed in people with cancers that run in their families, with numerous polyps, or whose cancer has recurred.

 Slows or kills tumor growth.
 Sometimes recommended after surgery if recurrence risk is high, and if cancer has spread to lymph nodes or beyond.